ansgarS/Kubernetes-Workshop/README.md

 # kubernetes-workshop

-An introduction into Kubernetes for Beginners - slides will be uploaded soon.
+An introduction into Kubernetes for Beginners - slides can be found [here](./Ansgar%20Sachs%20-%20Kubernetes%20Workshop.pdf).

 ## 1 Branches